-Over the centuries there have accumulated hundreds of such representive symbols of the season, many of them instantly understood by the average Japanese person.
+Over the centuries there have accumulated hundreds of such representative symbols of the time-of-year, many of them instantly understood by the average Japanese person.

 For example, the chirping of cicadas (in poems, movies, etc.) tells you that the season being evoked is summer.
-And naturally, when it IS summer, many Japanese consciously take notice of this moving chorus ( while for many foreigners new to Japan, it is merely a disturbing or annoying cacophany!).
+And naturally, when it IS summer, many Japanese consciously take notice of this natural chorus ( while for many foreigners new to Japan, it is merely a disturbing or annoying cacophony!).

 For spring there is of course the cherry blossoms, or the call of the bush warbler ( uguisu).

 In winter, there are fugu ( pufferfish) and anko ( monkfish), which many Japanese make sure to enjoy ( in hot savory stews) at least once a year in that season.

 For autumn, there is the moon, which seems somehow larger and nearer to us in that season.
 When the moon is full in September, many Japanese make offerings to the moon ( or I guess we could just call them decorations), which include small moon cakes, and two of Japan’s iconic plants of fall: SUSUKI ( pampas grass) and HAGI ( bush clover).